 Homeowner shoots, kills accused burglar during attempted break-in

-PRAIRIEVILLE, La.
-(WAFB) - A man was killed on Sunday, June 4, after allegedly attempting to break into a home in Gonzales, officials said.
+ASCENSION PARISH, La.
+(WAFB) - A man was killed on Sunday, June 4, after allegedly attempting to break into a home in Ascension Parish, officials said.

 Kameron Serigny, 20, of Gonzales, has been identified as the man found deceased in the home.

-According to officials, the Ascension Parish Sheriff’s Office responded to an attempted break-in around 6 a.m. at a home on Tiggy Duplessis Rd., in Gonzales.
+According to officials, the Ascension Parish Sheriff’s Office responded to an attempted break-in around 6 a.m. at a home on Tiggy Duplessis Rd., in Ascension Parish.

 Deputies said when they arrived Serigny was found in the rear entrance threshold of the home.
 The homeowner told deputies he fired several shots at Serigny who was attempting to break in.